Chemex Coffee Brewing – History and Tutorial

 Chemex History

-American chemist Peter Schlumbohm (1896-1962) invented the Chemex brewer and the Chemex Corporation released it in 1942.
-This was at a time when 64% of all household coffee was made using a percolator.
-Mark Pendergrast in the book Uncommon Grounds writes about the popularity of the Chemex saying:
+American chemist Peter Schlumbohm (1896-1962) invented the Chemex brewer, and the Chemex Corporation released it in 1942.
+This was when 64% of all household coffee was made using a percolator.
+Mark Pendergrast, in the book Uncommon Grounds, writes about the popularity of Chemex, saying:

 It never challenged the percolator, except among highbrows and purists.